 Security Considerations

 This document describes the information modeled within the NSA Description Document, but does not define the specific mechanism that is used by an NSA to get access to all documents within the network.
 The NSA Description Document MUST be verifiable (e.g. the agent MUST be able to determine that the contents of the NSA Description Document were not altered during delivery).
 It is also required that the exchange of documents between NSA is secured to the level of other protocols within the NSI protocol suite such as the NSI Connection Services protocol and its use of TLS.
 This security MUST include authentication, authorization, and confidentiality.

-How this is achieved is out of scope for this document.
+These security considerations are dealt with in Open Grid forum GWD-R draft-trompert-gwdi-nsi-aa-v04, NSI Authentication and Authorization [OGF NSI-AA].

 Glossary